 I think my sales were spurred by a combination of factors.
 I had three books completed, which meant that readers had three opportunities to discover my writing.
 To convince readers to take a chance on the books of an unknown author like me, I priced them between $0.99 and $1.99.
 I had blurbs from bestselling writers, who I had gotten to know personally at writer conferences.
 And I had an agent who helped me edit my books.

 If you want to read more about all the gory details, you can check out either a long post I did on J.A.
 Konrath's website or you can read my marketing tips on Self-Publishing Review.

 A: I do.
-My US literary agent's name is Irene Goodman, and you can find her at her web site, IreneGoodman.com.
+My US literary agent's name is John Talbot, and you can find him at his web site, Talbotfortuneagency.com.
 My foreign rights literary agents are Danny Baror and his daughter Heather Baror-Shapiro, and you can find them at their web site, BarorInt.com.

 A: First, finish the book.
 No unfinished manuscripts.
 Second, after you finish the book, go to writers conferences.
 As in any other business, networking is an important skill.
 Meeting authors and agents face-to-face is by far the easiest and fastest way to get your foot in the door.
 Third, get an agent.
 Easier said than done, I know.
 Query letters can work, but I found that I had much more success getting out of the slush pile by pitching the ideas for my books in person.
 Fourth, cross your fingers.
 That's all you can do once your agent starts sending it out to editors.

 Fifth, write your next book.
 I didn't get a publisher until my third book was finished.
 It took Steve Berry until his sixth book before he got published.
 Now he's a NY Times bestselling author.